WangHYLab/scPharm/README.md

 ##### parameter of scPharmGenNullDist function

-object: a seurat object of patient or cell line cells(example data can be download from https://github.com/WangHYLab/scPharm/blob/main/example_data.rds).
+object: a seurat object of cells from healthy tissue.
 cancer: the TCGA cancer type of cell.
 A character or vector.(eg: BRCA or c('LUAD', 'LUSC')). cancer='pan' means calculating in the context of pan-cancer.
 nmcs: number of components to compute and store for MCA.
 Default:50
 nfeatures: number of genes used to make cell ID.